 The aim of this article was not primarily to demonstrate a solution to the “is”/”ought” problem, but rather to establish that there are objective grounds for acting morally even when no one is watching.
 I.e., I claim that it is not the fear of being caught in any particular immoral act that is the bottom line impetus to be “good.”
 Rather it is the undermining of a critical mechanism of self-awareness that makes immoral and/or criminal behavior so destructive to the perpetrator.
 That takes us into the realm of psychology and ultimately epistemology.

-“Evil” people, by contrast, are typically lacking in empathy, or any of the other essentials for the most valuable of relationships, but, especially in the case of sociopaths, are often quite expert at faking them.
+“Evil” people, by contrast, are typically lacking in empathy, or any of the other essentials for the most valuable of relationships.
+However, especially in the case of sociopaths, they are often quite expert at faking them.
 In fact, many sociopaths are highly popular, building a virtual army of gullible fans who are played by the sociopath as support and insulation.